hwameistor/hwameistor/docs/docs/quick_start/uninstall.md

 ### 2. Remove `LocalVolumeGroup` instances

 :::note
-   `LocalVolumeGroup` object has a special finalizer, so its instances must be deleted before its definition is deleted.
+   The `LocalVolumeGroup` object has a special finalizer, so its instances must be deleted before its definition is deleted.
 :::

 ```console
 $ kubectl delete localvolumegroups.hwameistor.io --all
 ```

-### 3. Remove CRD, Hook and RBAC
+### 3. Remove CRD, Hook, and RBAC

 ```console
 $ kubectl get crd,mutatingwebhookconfiguration,clusterrolebinding,clusterrole -o name \